Southern Star Abbey

-The Abbey of our Lady of the Southern Star, also known as Southern Star Abbey, is a Trappist abbey located in a remote, rural area of the North Island, New Zealand in the Diocese of Palmerston North.
+The Southern Star Abbey, (Our Lady of the Southern Star Abbey (Kopua) or Kopua Monastery) is a Cistercian monastery located in a remote, rural area of the North Island, New Zealand in the Diocese of Palmerston North.
 The monastery supports itself by operating a dairy farm.
-It is located at Kopua near Takapau between Dannevirke and Waipukurau, Central Hawke's Bay.
+It is located at Kopua, between Takapau and Norsewood.

 History

 Prescott land

 In 1948 a farming couple at Kopua, Thomas and Rosalie Prescott, decided to give their farm of 360 ha to the Catholic Church with the long-term idea of an agricultural college being established on it.
 Their only condition was that in some way a life-interest be reserved for Rosalie, and a home provided for their adopted intellectually handicapped son, John.
 It was a fine, productive property, ready made for monks who lived off land they cultivated, while they centered their contemplative lives on the full observance of the seven periods of formal liturgical prayer that punctuated each day.